 Venturing into Fiction

 LaDonna Humphrey's work isn't limited to true crime.
 She's also venturing into the realm of fiction and is set to release a fiction series soon.
 This new venture showcases her versatility as a writer and her ability to captivate audiences with different genres.
+You can read her first work of fiction, The Firstborn Prophecy, on Wattpad.

 Faith plays a significant role in LaDonna Humphrey's life.
 Her work and personal life are guided by her strong beliefs and values.
 Her faith inspires her to pursue justice and advocate for those who are unable to do so for themselves.